May 8, 2020 - by Jason Lisk

 The Tennessee Titans ended up with the 7th-highest ranking in our predictive rankings a year ago.
 That probably understated their performance in that the team was significantly better on offense after switching from Marcus Mariota at quarterback, to Ryan Tannehill.
 They surged to the AFC Championship game with road wins over New England and Baltimore.
 But belief in Tennessee does not seem to be carrying over, and the market is expecting some regression.
 They have an average win total projection of 8.5 (15th highest) and the Colts are slight favorites over the Titans to win the AFC South this year.

 The Patriots were among the leaders in our predictive power rating all season in 2019, falling to 4th with the playoff loss to Tennessee.
 This one is all about Tom Brady moving on.
-Right now, it looks like second-year quarterback Jarrett Stidham will be the starter.
+The starting quarterback will either be veteran Cam Newton, or second-year quarterback Jarrett Stidham.
 The betting markets have New England at 9.0 wins for the season.
 The last time the Patriots failed to hit that mark was in 2000, in Bill Belichick’s first year in New England.

 Printed from TeamRankings.com - © 2005-2020 Team Rankings, LLC.
 All Rights Reserved.